 Milk Thistle (Silybum marianun)

 Milk thistle is a flowering herb native to southern Europe, southern Russia, Asia Minor, and northern Africa.
 Its active ingredient is a flavonoid called silymarin known for numerous benefits for the endocrine, biliary, and digestive systems.
-Traditional medicine practitioners have used for hundreds of years to support the liver.
+Traditional medicine practitioners have used it for hundreds of years to support the liver.

 Fennel Seed (Foeniculum vulgare)

 Fennel is a food plant that can be taken as a vegetable or flavoring in various liquors.
-Its seed is considered a support for stomach gas, congestion, asthma, and diabetes.
+Its seed is considered support for stomach gas, congestion, asthma, and diabetes.
 It contains estragole, fenchone and anethole, components that contribute to the plant’s ability to fight inflammation and spasms.
 Fennel seeds can be steeped or chewed directly to facilitate digestion.
 In olden times, fennel seeds were also used to manage weight.